-Palliser Hotel, one of the leading hotels for the Canadian Pacific Railway, is located at 133 9th Avenue Southwest Calgary, Alberta, Canada, and it was opened on June 1, 1914.
+Palliser Hotel, one of the leading hotels for the Canadian Pacific Railway, is located at 133 9th Avenue Southwest Calgary, Alberta, Canada.
+It was opened on June 1, 1914.
 Due to the construction of the building, the Canadian Pacific Railway was growing in western Canada.
-William Van Horne, former president of Canadian Pacific Railway, depended on the rapid development of revenue-producing services and it was at the height of the Victorian Era.
+William Van Horne, former president of Canadian Pacific Railway, depended on the range of rapid development of revenue-producing services that the height of the Victorian Era offered.

 In modern times, all the guest rooms are equipped with private suites and luxury amenities.
 Between stunning views and savory meals from the dining, the landscapes are spectacular because of the beautiful rocky mountains, lakes, and their key attractions such as ski jumping and skiing.
-Taking the train is a wonderful experience because you want to ensure the hospitality for the guests is unforgettable before arriving at the hotel.
+Taking the train is a wonderful experience, ensuring that the hospitality for the guests is unforgettable before arriving at the hotel.